Kazuo Aoki: Bureaucratic career

+Political career

 Under Prime Minister Abe, Aoki was Minister of Finance in 1939, while retaining his post as chairman of the Cabinet Planning Board.
 After the fall of the Abe administration, Aoki was assigned as a special envoy to the Reorganized National Government of China to guide economic policy.
 He was recalled to Japan under the Tōjō administration to the newly created cabinet post of Minister of Greater East Asia In November 1942, in which position he oversaw the Greater East Asia Conference.

 Aoki visited Japanese-occupied Batavia in May 1943, meeting with Mohammad Hatta, who as representative for the Indonesian nationalists, advised him that unless there was a shift in Japanese policy towards granting independence for Indonesia (as it had for Burma and the Philippines), it would be increasingly difficult to maintain popular support for Japan.
 Aoki promised to raise the issue with Tōjō, who mentioned his intent to grant independence to Malaya, Sumatra, Java, Borneo and Sulawesi within a year in his June 1943 parliamentary speech.

 After the surrender of Japan, Aoki was arrested (as were all former government members) by the Supreme Commander of the Allied Powers and held in Sugamo Prison on charges of war crimes.
 However, he was released in 1948 without coming to trial.
 Afterwards, Aoki established a private legal practice.
 In 1953, he ran for a seat in the House of Councilors with the support of the Liberal Party on a nationwide ticket.
 He was subsequently reelected to the same seat three more times as a member of the Liberal Democratic Party (LDP).
 He joined a right-wing faction within the LDP in 1960 which was adamantly opposed to Japan’s normalization of relations with the People’s Republic of China and supported Japan’s continued recognition of the Republic of China on Taiwan.
 He was also a strong supporter of building a nationwide network of highways in Japan, especially the Chūō Expressway.

+Later life

 After his retirement from politics, Aoki joined the Board of Directors of Shin-etsu Broadcasting, and in 1968 was one of the founders of the Nagano Broadcasting Systems.
 In 1971, he was awarded the Order of the Rising Sun, 1st class.
 He published his memoirs in 1981, shortly before his death in 1982.